gustavom2998/learning_rust/rust_book/1_getting_started/3_hello_cargo.md

 # Hello, Cargo

-Cargo is Rusts build system and package managem.
-This tool can be used to manage Rust projects - since it handles alot of tasks such as building code, downlooading libraries (code dependencies) and building libraries.
+Cargo is Rusts build system and package manager.
+This tool can be used to manage Rust projects - since it handles alot of tasks such as building code, downloading libraries (code dependencies) and building libraries.

-Cargo comes installed with rust by default.
+Cargo comes installed with Rust by default.
 We can check our install with the following snippet:

 ```bash
 cargo --version